Eleven-am/pondLive/README.md

             });

             counterChannel.assign({
-                count: count + 1 // This state would be saved for processing but not sent to any clients });
+                count: count + 1 // The channel assigns are never broadcasted.
+                // They can be viewed as auxilary data held by the channel
+                // This data can be accessed by all sockets that are subscribed to the channel
+                // broadcastChannel.channelData will return the data
+            });
         },